 - Props including clocks and windows

 The Play School television program produced by the Australian Broadcasting Corporation holds a significant place in the imagination and memory of generations of Australians.
 First aired on 18 July 1966, it is the longest running children's program on Australian TV.

 Iconic props from the show, including the original windows, the Rocket Clock and Flower Clock, are part of the National Museum's collection.

 These significant objects allowed presenters to explore educational concepts such as telling the time, and to see the outside world through the arch, round and square windows.

 Stars of the show

 Play School is hosted by a team of talented professional actors – a who's who of the Australian entertainment industry over the years.
 The program's presenters give children their full attention by talking directly into the camera, which is placed at a child's height.
 They must never talk down to their audience.

 Presenter Benita Collings has recorded the highest number of Play School episodes – 401.
-Benita's story features in the National Museum's Eternity gallery, where the flower clock is on show.
+Benita's story features in the National Museum's Eternity gallery, where the arch window is on show.